Arrow pointing left.

 Established in 2000, Ghetto Film School—which found its footing in the Bronx borough of New York City but now offers programming in NYC, Los Angeles, and London—serves 8,000 storytellers every year.
 Their programs also challenge social barriers that have long hampered the film industry, such as systemic racism, sexism, and socioeconomic injustice.
 For instance, 55 percent of Ghetto Film School participants are Hispanic/Latinx, 35 percent are Black, and over half are women or girls.
 Additionally, GFS programs are completely free: an extraordinary hallmark of the organization that ensures all youth, including those from lower-income backgrounds, can pursue their creative aspirations.

 So what exactly is the “curriculum” at GFS?
 For starters, there’s the Fellows program, which comprises film courses at the graduate level.
-“We take the best coursework of top film schools like USC, AFI, Columbia—merge them into one program and then giving it to students for free, right along their normal high school coursework.”
+“We take the best coursework of top film schools like USC, AFI, Columbia—merge them into one program and then giving it to students for free, right along their normal high school coursework,” explains Ghetto Film School Chief Executive Officer Montea Robinson.
 But if that gist isn’t already impressive enough, the full story of the program paints an even more remarkable picture.
 GFS Fellows is a visual storytelling course for high schoolers that immerses them in more than 1,000 hours of college-level training over 30 months.
 Courses in the program cover both the art and business of cinematic storytelling, along with production training—they’re also taught by leading filmmakers and industry experts.
 During their 2½ years as fellows, students visit live sets and studios, receive college application advising and test prep support, and are placed at internships at top media and creative companies.
 Students who enroll long to fill a variety of roles; some are aspiring screenwriters, directors, or producers, while others are gaffers, sound engineers, production designers, and beyond.

 A few standout elements of the Fellows program are the GFS International Table Read and International Thesis Film project: exciting events (coming to life within each respective Fellows location) that present students with two uniquely edifying opportunities as young filmmakers.
 First comes the International Table Read—which, unlike a workshop (where students mostly receive feedback from their fellow learners) empowers GFS fellows by giving them the space to present their working scripts to award-winning directors, actors, and producers.